SAP-samples/teched2025-XP261/exercises/ex0/README.md

 Congratulations for completing the initial setup steps.
 Now get started with exercise [exercise 1](../ex1/README.md), or go back to the [overview](../README.md).

-## Accessing the SAP Cloud Identity Services tenant
+## Accessing SAP Cloud Identity Services

 Now that we know what the SAP Cloud Services are and we understood what the scope of this hands-on session is, let us check the system access.
 For this session you will need access to a SAP Cloud Identity Service (SCI) tenant and a SAP SuccessFactors instance.